Interval constraint programming for globally solving catalog-based categorical optimization

-Table~\ref{tab:scenario2-phases} describes the successive filtering and upper bounding phases (second column) that reduce the ranges of $x$ and $y$ starting from $(x, y_1, y_2) \in [0, 16] \times [0, 20] \times [-10, 10]$: the third column contains for each phase the current ranges of $x$ and $y$, while the fourth column presents the resulting ranges.
+Table~\ref{tab:scenario2-phases} describes the successive filtering and upper bounding phases that reduce the range of $x$ starting from $[0, 16] \times [0, 20] \times [-10, 10]$: the third column contains the current box for each phase and the fourth column presents the resulting ranges.
 The first column indicates the corresponding subfigures in Figure~\ref{fig:scenario2}.
-The shortcut $3^-$ stands for $\sqrt[3]{27-\varepsilon}$, a quantity close to but strictly smaller than 3.
+The problem was solved with an arbitrary tolerance $\varepsilon > 0$; the shortcut $3^-$ stands for $\sqrt[3]{27-\varepsilon}$, a quantity close to but strictly smaller than 3.

-The same color code as in Figure~\ref{fig:scenario1} is used in Figure~\ref{fig:scenario2}.
+Figure~\ref{fig:scenario2} provides a visual interpretation of the successive phases.
 The first contraction step discards three of the catalog items.
-Constraint propagation between HC4Revise and \textsc{Clutch} reduces the domain to the convex hull of catalog items 2, 3 and 6.
-An upper bounding phase (not shown in the figure) then selects the feasible item 2 (with properties $(y_1, y_2) = (3, 2)$) and the corresponding value $x = 10$ and updates the best known upper bound: $\tilde{f} \gets 27$.
-The subsequent contraction phase with respect to $f \le \tilde{f} - \varepsilon$ eliminates a large part of the domain (including item 2), which is then reduced to the optimal solution (item 6) after a \textsc{Clutch} phase.
-In this case, no branching phase is required.
+An alternation of HC4Revise and \textsc{Clutch} reduces the domain to the convex hull of catalog items 2, 3 and 6.
+An upper bounding phase (not shown in the figure) then selects the feasible item 2 (with properties $(\properties_1, \properties_2) = (3, 2)$) and the corresponding value $\continuousvariables_1 = 10$ and updates the best known upper bound: $\tilde{f} \gets f(10, 3, 2) = 27$.
+The subsequent contraction phase with respect to $f \le \tilde{f} - \varepsilon$ eliminates a large part of the domain (including item 2), which is then contracted to the optimal solution (item 6) after a \textsc{Clutch} phase.
+In this case, upper bounding and the use of the dynamic constraint $f(\variables) \le \tilde{f} - \varepsilon$ are required to discard one the two feasible items; however, no branching phase was required.